#01

 Get the right insurance

-All food businesses must have Liability Insurance, in catering this should cover Public, Product & Employers Liability.
+All food businesses must have Liability Insurance and this should cover Public, Product & Employers Liability.
 These products usually come combined into one package.

 If you do not consider yourself an ’employer’ you can remove this cover, however, we would not recommend it as anyone helping you out for the day or delivering goods or services to you may fall under this category.